10 Thailand Festivals You Won’t Want to Miss

 This festival lasts for three days and is commonly known as the Ghost Festival.

-Men in the community wear colorful, elaborate costumes and parades are held throughout neighboring towns.
+Men in the community wear colorful, elaborate costumes and there are many parades throughout neighboring towns.

 Buddhist monks visit on the last day of the festival to give sermons to the people and join in on the fun.